 We generally recognize subscription revenue from customers ratably over the terms of their contracts and a majority of our revenue is derived from subscriptions that have terms of one to three years.
-As a result, a portion of the revenue we report in each quarter is derived from the recognition of deferred revenue relating to subscriptions entered into during previous quarters.
-Consequently, a decline in new or renewed subscriptions in any single quarter may have a small impact on our revenue results for that quarter.
-However, such a decline will negatively affect our revenue in future quarters.
+As a result, because we recognize revenue ratably over the terms of our subscription contracts, a portion of the revenue we report in each quarter is derived from the recognition of deferred revenue relating to subscriptions entered into during previous quarters.
+Consequently, a decline in new or renewed subscriptions in any one period may not be immediately reflected as revenue for that period.
 Accordingly, the effect of significant downturns in sales and market acceptance of our Unified-CXM platform and potential changes in our pricing policies or rate of expansion or retention may not be fully reflected in our results of operations until future periods.
 For example, the impact of current economic uncertainties may cause customers to request better pricing, which may not be reflected immediately in our results of operations.
+Our subscription model also makes it difficult for us to rapidly increase our evenue through additional sales in any period, as revenue from new customers must be recognized over the applicable subscription tern.
 In addition, customers have in the past and may continue in the future to slow their rate of expansion or reduce their number of licenses.
 We also may be unable to reduce our cost structure in line with a significant deterioration in sales.
-In addition, a significant majority of our costs are expensed as incurred, while revenue is recognized over the term of the agreements with our customers.
+In addition, a majority of our costs are expensed as incurred, while revenue is recognized over the term of the agreements with our customers.
 As a result, increased growth in the number of our customers could continue to result in our recognition of more costs than revenue in the earlier periods of the terms of our agreements.
-Our subscription model also makes it difficult for us to rapidly increase our revenue through additional sales in any period, as revenue from new customers must be recognized over the applicable subscription term.